 Innovation for everyone everyday!

-This is because “For many firms, the innovation agenda is now as much about human capital investment as delivering new products and services” – making innovation part of everyone’s’ job, everyday!
+This is because “For many firms, the innovation agenda is now as much about the human capital investment as delivering new products and services” – making innovation part of everyone’s’ job, every day!

 Behavior drives innovation